-For this project, I make photographs at former industrial waste sites that’ve been repurposed for daily, non-industrial use.
+For this project, I make photographs at former industrial waste sites that’ve been repurposed for recreational and residential use by humans.
 Each photograph for this project is created with a site-specific pinhole lens constructed using a piece of consumer waste I find at that particular location.
-The pinhole photography process results in diffraction and blurring of the scene which creates a permanent visual layer for the viewer to consider, and references the close relationship between land use and consumer waste.
+The pinhole photography process results in diffraction and blurring of the scene which creates a permanent visual layer for the viewer to consider, and references the treatment of the land as an expendable commodity.

 I recently made photographs at the Welsbach and General Gas Mantle Superfund Site in Gloucester City, New Jersey.
 Located directly across the Delaware River from Philadelphia, the Welsbach Company manufactured gas mantles in the late 19th and early 20th centuries.
 The General Gas Mantle Company was a competitor located close-by in Camden, New Jersey.
 They produced gas mantles during the same time period.